-The procedures used in this manual are designed not only to prevent common intrusions that are currently feasible but also to protect from those that could emerge in the future.
+The procedures used in this manual are designed not only to prevent common intrusions that are currently feasible, but also to protect from those that could emerge in the future.

-When sanitising media, it is necessary to read back the contents of the media to verify that the overwrite process completed successfully.
+When sanitising media, it is necessary to read back the contents of the media to verify that the overwrite process was completed successfully.

-Control: 0348; Revision: 0; Updated: Sep-08; Applicability: G, P, C, S, TS; Compliance: must; Authority: AA Agencies must document procedures for the sanitisation of media.
+Control: 0348; Revision: 1; Updated: Sep-17; Applicability: UD, P, C, S, TS; Compliance: must; Authority: AA Agencies must document procedures for the sanitisation of media including the verification approach taken.